Frequently Asked Questions

 Issue (2) requires to keep 3 different systems apart in the discussions:

-(a) In tropical forests: modern rotational harvesting,
+(a) In tropical forests: modern rotational harvesting, with reduced impact logging

-(b) In tropical forests: traditional clear cutting.
+(b) In tropical forests: traditional clear cutting, without replanting.

 (c) Boreal forests in the Scandinavian countries: continuous clear cutting of small areas plus replanting.